oroinc/documentation/commerce/user_guide/getting_started/activities/calendars_overview.rst

 Manage System and Organization Calendars
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following actions can be performed for each calendar and calendar event from their :ref:`grids <doc-grids>`:
+The following actions can be performed for each calendar and calendar event from their grids:

 .. image:: /user_guide/img/getting_started/calendars/system_cal_grid.png